Best Artificial Intelligence Books to Read in 2025

 We Are Legion (We Are Bob) is the first volume of the “Bobiverse” which includes the follow-up novels For We Are Many and All These Worlds.

-Buy this We Are Legion (We Are Bob) book on Amazon here.
+- Find We Are Legion (We Are Bob) by Dennis E. Taylor.

 Book #2 of Becky Chambers’ Hugo Award-winning series picks up where its predecessor, A Long Way to a Small Angry Planet, left off.
 It kicks off with Lovelace, the ship AI of the starship Wayfarer, being downloaded into a body and having to learn to navigate the universe in corporeal form.
 Lovelace befriends Pepper, a chipper engineer with a dark past.

-In a field of bleak dystopias, A Closed and Common Orbit offers a cheery, optimistic take on the AI genre in the continuation of this rolicking space opera.
+In a field of bleak dystopias, A Closed and Common Orbit offers a cheery, optimistic take on the AI genre in the continuation of this incredible space opera.

 E.M.
 Foner kicks off the EarthCent Ambassador series with a hilarious depiction of ennui, job dissatisfaction, bureaucracy on a galactic scale, and, most importantly, a dating app.
 To what better use can AI possibly be put than matching bored diplomats to potential mates?

-The Golden Age is a far-reaching vision of the endgame of machine intelligence—a utopia, but one that is only skin-deep.
+The Golden Age is a far-reaching vision of the endgame of machine intelligence — a utopia, but one that is only skin-deep.
+There’s more to it than meets the eye.

 The first book in Daniel H. Wilson’s Robopocalypse series borrows from George R.R.
 Martin in its structure, with the story of an epic struggle told from the first-person point of view of multiple players in the drama.